Baker Bowl: 1895 reconstruction and expansion

-Prior to the 1907 season, a new corrugated roof was placed over half of the grandstand and the visiting team clubhouse was refurbished with new showers and other amenities.
+Prior to the 1907 season, a new corrugated roof was placed over half of the grandstand, and the visiting team clubhouse was refurbished with new showers and other amenities.
 Through the 1907 season, the batters eye in centerfield was stonework and reflected the sun.
 Prior to the 1908 season, the Phillies' painted the stonework green to match the wood fences and reduce the glare; moved the score board to the right field foul line; and for the first time built covered dugouts described as "small pavilion-like sheds erected over the players' bench, completely shutting the bench out from view of the people in the grandstand."

 The park was refurbished again prior to the 1909 season with increased seating capacity, new box seats, and renovations to the players' clubhouse.
 The park itself was painted green which the Philadelphia Inquirer welcomed as an improvement "instead of the old glaring assortment of rainbow colors which predominated in the past."
+It was around this time that the double deck on the first base side was extended from the dugout all the way to the right field corner.
+This extension ran parallel to the foul line instead of curving, resulting in a relatively large amount of foul territory.
+This factor gave the right fielder more room to catch foul fly balls, theoretically mitigating the close proximity of the outfield wall to some extent.

 During a game on May 14, 1927, parts of two sections of the lower deck extension along the right-field line collapsed due to rotted shoring timbers, again triggered by an oversize gathering of people, who were seeking shelter from the rain.
 While no one died during the collapse, one individual died of heart failure in the subsequent stampede that injured 50.
 As in 1903, the Phillies rented from the A's while repairs were being made to the old structure.

 The left field stands and bleachers were entirely rebuilt with fresh lumber prior to the 1932 season.

-While the ballpark would never feature its own floodlights for night games, the House of David baseball team, traveling with portable arc lights, played a Philadelphia All-Star team featuring Grover Cleveland Alexander at night before 8,000 fans on July 25, 1932.
+While the ballpark would never feature its own floodlights for night games, the House of David baseball team, led by former Phillies star Grover Cleveland Alexander, and traveling with portable arc lights, played a Philadelphia All-Star team at night before 8,000 fans on July 25, 1932.
 Alexander had led the Phillies to the 1915 pennant at the ballpark and was cheered warmly when he came to bat.
-The lights were placed on 50-foot high poles around the playing field and powered by a portable 1000-watt generator with a 250-horsepower engine and radiator.
+The lights were placed on 50-foot-high poles around the playing field and powered by a portable 1000-watt generator with a 250-horsepower engine and radiator.